7 min read · Cost

 Quick Answers

-We document our work; we don't claim rebates on your behalf.
-We can point you to applicable programs.
+We document the work we perform so you have the records a program needs, but we don't file or claim rebates on your behalf.
+We can point you to the programs that apply to your scope.

-Increasingly, yes — but ask specifically what documentation they require and what discount is available.
+Increasingly, yes, under the Safer from Wildfires framework — but ask your carrier specifically what documentation they require and what discount applies before assuming a number.

 Sources